arabine/open-story-teller/docs/intro-getting-started.md

 This documentation will guide you to make your own story teller.
 You can choose between a purely software version (for deskto, mobile or command line), or a hardware version with electronics boards, wires and mechanical enclosure.

-## Project status

-- Story Editor is available in demo version
-- Firmware: we are focused to deliver a first version based on the Raspery Pico
-- Soft Player: available soon

 ## Links

 Before starting, here is a complete list of links where you'll find project information: